ENCCS/vasp-best-practices/content/meluxina.md

 For the common use case of running longer production jobs, one would instead typically submit jobscripts to the queue.

 ### Run VASP - alternative
-It might be enough to shutdown the process and restart it in the browser.
-Note that it might take some time for the python kernel to finish (if the circle next to its name is filled, it's processing).

 In case it fails or is too difficult to get jupyter-notebook working, it is still possible to run the VASP examples directly in the interactive job on the work node, or by submitting jobs to the queue system.
-An example jobscript can be copied

-    cp /project/home/p200051/vasp_ws2023/run.sh .
+A jobscript template is provided with all the examples

+    run.sh

 check it (using e.g. vi) and change if needed, thereafter submit it to the queue